jnitsua22/assessment-app/README.md

 # assessment-app
-A RESTful APL spring-boot application for Apex Systems
+A RESTful API spring-boot application for Apex Systems